doppllib/doppllib.github.io/docs/Challenges.md

 (or comment out) the `runSpecificWithNSString()` call and uncomment the `runResource()` call.

+## macOS Requirements

+iOS development is done almost exclusively on macOS, as that is the only platform for which Apple provides development tools.
+As a result, Doppl itself is optimized for use on macOS.
+Ideally, everybody involved in Doppl-enabled app development is using macOS, and ideally you are using a CI server that supports macOS.

+If you wish to try to work on Doppl-based apps using something other than macOS for development or CI, [ask for advice](./Support).

 ## Library-Specific Concerns

 Converting libraries to work with Doppl &mdash; particularly third-party